sotigr/sotigr.github.io/md/Computers/Linux/Kvm/0300_Isolate_GPU.md

 # Isolate GPU
+!!! note

+    You can use the [gpu-passthrough-manager](https://aur.archlinux.org/packages/gpu-passthrough-manager)`(aur)` for a faster configuration

+    The following is a TLDR of [this](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF) use it if you run into problems

 Assuming that the IOMMU groups are setup correctly you can now isolate the GPU you wish to passthrough.

 # Get the GPU device ids